LIT-Protocol/pkp-walletconnect/GUIDE.md

 At the time of developing the Lit PKP x WalletConnect example, many production and test dApps are still using WalletConnect V1.
 Since WalletConnect V2 is not backward-compatible with V1, you may need to support both versions in your app.

+To tell which version the dApp is using, look at the dApp's WalletConnect URI.
+V1 URI will have a `bridge` parameter, while V2 URI will have a `relay-protocol` parameter.

-The [WalletConnect migration guide](https://docs.walletconnect.com/2.0/advanced/migrating-from-v1.0) notes major changes.
-One notable change is that a single WalletConnect client can manage multiple sessions.
+Noted in the [migration guide](https://docs.walletconnect.com/2.0/advanced/migrating-from-v1.0), one major change in WalletConnect V2 is that a single WalletConnect client can manage multiple sessions.
 This means you no longer need to create a new connector for each dApp as seen in the examples using WalletConnect V1.

 </br>